zalando/skipper/docs/tutorials/basics.md

 - `<loopback>` restart route processing with the possibly changed request
 - `<shunt>` stops processing, used for fast returns
 - `<dynamic>` target is set dynamically in a filter
+- `<$algorithm, "be1", "be2", ..., "beN">` load balanced backend with N backends

+See more about backends in [backend references](../reference/backends.md).

 ### Dataclient